nazkoont/hugo_site/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my website!
 I am a second year PhD student in Finance at [Columbia Business School](https://www8.gsb.columbia.edu/cbs-directory/phd/NKoont23).
-I want to understand financial stability in relation to globalization and recent trends in financial intermediation.
-In particular I am interested in how economics of networks can influence our understanding of financial fragility and crises.
-I'm also exploring the interplay between finance and political economy.
+I am interested in the financial stability and efficiency implications of recent trends in financial intermediation.
+I am also studying the environmental and social impact of corporations.

 I'm originally from the Washington D.C. area.
 In 2018 I graduated from the University of Toronto with a BSc in math and economics, and a newfound appreciation for Canada.
 I enjoy trying to make sense of the world.